Virtual Machines¶

 eula –accept = Automatically accept the end-user license agreement (EULA).

-firewall = Configure the firewall.
+firewall = Configure Firewalld

 –enable